ChoiSeongHo-h/Aligner/README.md

 Aligner : Set and free shared memory, set and free camera, image process, communicate with python

-PatternMatching : Manage GPU memory, launch CUDA kernel, image process
+PatternMatching : Manage GPU memory, launch CUDA kernel, image process using OpenCV

-CudaSupporter : Image process
+CudaSupporter : Image process, use CUDA to find the moment vector and circular integral vector for each pixel.

-Grabber : Pylon camera class
+Grabber : Pylon camera class, set and dispose camera and grab

-MemorySharing : Memory share with python
+MemorySharing : Memory share with python.
+Sharing memory in bytes.
+Images are shared as a one-dimensional byte array.
+Numbers greater than 255 are shared by the number's quotient and remainder.

-Webcam : If you have no pylon camera, activate this
+Webcam : If you have no pylon camera, activate this and modify CMakeLists

 AlignerConsts : Consts

-kbhit : Key press check
+kbhit : Key press check function